VictoriaMetrics/VictoriaMetrics/docs/vmbackupmanager.md

 * -keepLastWeekly - keep the last N weekly backups.
 Disabled by default
 * -keepLastMonthly - keep the last N monthly backups.
 Disabled by default

-*Note*: 0 value in every keepLast flag results into deletion ALL backups for particular type (hourly, daily, weekly and monthly)
+> *Note*: 0 value in every keepLast flag results into deletion of ALL backups for particular type (hourly, daily, weekly and monthly)

+> *Note*: retention policy does not enforce removing previous versions of objects in object storages such if versioning is enabled.
+See [these docs](https://docs.victoriametrics.com/vmbackup.html#permanent-deletion-of-objects-in-s3-and-compatible-storages) for more details.

 Let’s assume we have a backup manager collecting daily backups for the past 10 days.